Convert single-tenant app to multitenant on Microsoft Entra ID

 Update your code to send requests to

-With a multi-tenant application, because the application can't immediately tell which tenant the user is from, requests can't be sent to a tenant’s endpoint.
-Instead, requests are sent to an endpoint that multiplexes across all Azure AD tenants:
+With a multitenant application, the application can't immediately tell which tenant the user is from, so requests can't be sent to a tenant’s endpoint.
+Instead, requests are sent to a common endpoint (

-Edit your code and change the value for your tenant to
+Open your app in your IDE and edit your code and change the value for your tenant ID to

 /common.
-It's important to note that this endpoint isn't a tenant or an issuer itself.
+This endpoint isn't a tenant or an issuer itself.
 When the Microsoft identity platform receives a request on the

 /common endpoint, it signs the user in, thereby discovering which tenant the user is from.
-This endpoint works with all of the authentication protocols supported by the Azure AD (OpenID Connect, OAuth 2.0, SAML 2.0, WS-Federation).
+This endpoint works with all of the authentication protocols supported by the Microsoft Entra ID (OpenID Connect, OAuth 2.0, SAML 2.0, WS-Federation).

 The sign-in response to the application then contains a token representing the user.
 The issuer value in the token tells an application what tenant the user is from.
 When a response returns from the